ME EN 250

 Learning Outcome

-8. Select an appropriate material for a real world application by identifying relevant material property requirements and considering economic, environmental, and societal factors.
+8. Select an appropriate material for a real-world application by identifying relevant material property requirements and materials that fulfill them.

 Title